pydanny/pydanny.github.com/posts/2012-03-05-sorry-state-python-oauth-providers.rst

 We're willing to put in the time to make OAuth in Python better, how about you?

+Join us at the PyCon US sprints either in person or on-line. `Details of the sprint are near the bottom of this PyCon Sprint page`_.

+.. _`Details of the sprint are near the bottom of this PyCon Sprint page`: https://us.pycon.org/2012/community/sprints/projects/

 .. image:: http://farm8.staticflickr.com/7201/6803475636_f34fb400eb_m.jpg
    :name: OAuth logo
    :align: center